abhishekpankar/jk-tech-backend/README.md

 1. Setup the environment variables using `env.template` file
 2. Setup `PostgreSQL` DB on local and add the connection string to environment variable `DATABASE_URL`
 3. Run `npx prisma db migrate`
 4. Run `npx prisma seed`.
-This will insert predefined roles into the database and a sample user.
+This will insert predefined roles into the database and generate test users.

 ## Running the app